HeLabFzu/EntanglementEncoding/README.md

 # command: jupyter lab
 # run the code in the web page of jupyter lab

-#Choice 2: Run on the cloud.
+# Choice 2: Run on the cloud.
-# you can direclty run the source code in the IBM quantum platform.
+# users can direclty run the source code in the IBM quantum platform.
 # 1. Download source code
 # git clone https://github.com/hebinjie33/EntanglementEncoding.git
 # 2. Copy the source code to IBM quantum platform